massive-oss/mcover/README.md

-**MassiveCover (MCover) is a cross-platform haXe code coverage framework.**
+**MassiveCover (MCover) is a collection of macro based code quality tools.**

 ### How does it work?

-MCover injects coverage code at compile-time (using macros) to provide runtime tracking of code coverage.
+MCover injects code at compile-time (using macros) to provide runtime tracking of code coverage and/or function entry/exit times.

-MCover is designed to integrate with existing unit testing frameworks to provide detailed metrics on test coverage.
+The code coverage tool is designed to integrate with existing unit testing frameworks to provide detailed metrics on test coverage.

 Features
 ---------------------

+### Code Coverage

+MCover can provide detailed coverage of executed code, including:

+* code blocks (statements)
+* code branches

+### Function logging

+MCover can generate timing metrics around function entry/exit times, including:

+* function start/exit time
+* function duration (both inclusive and exclusive of nested methods)
+* call stack depths

+### Macros

+MCover utilises Haxe macros to simplify enabling features on your existing code base

+* Specify included classes by classpaths, packages and wildcard patterns
+* Configure individual MCover features per compilation target

+To enable mcover, you need to specify which tools to run, and what class paths to include

+e.g.

+	--macro m.cover.MCover.configure(true)
+	--macro m.cover.MCover.include([''], ['src'])

 ### Cross Platform